 The service acted in accordance with the Mental Capacity Act 2005.
-For example, if people lacked capacity, staff ensured that other professionals and family members were involved in order to support people in making decisions in their best interests.
+For example, if people lacked capacity staff ensured that other professionals and family members were involved in order to support people in making decisions in their best interests.
 These best interest decisions were clearly recorded within people's files including who had been involved and how the decisions had been made in the person's best interests.

-The service was aware that some family members had lasting powers of attorney and ensured that these people were involved in decisions about people's care.
-They updated them about their family member's welfare.
+Staff were aware that some family members had lasting powers of attorney and ensured that these were acted upon in relation to making decisions about people's care or to update family members about a person's welfare.
 Lasting powers of attorney give families or guardians legal rights to be involved in either financial decisions or health and welfare decisions or both.

 People we spoke with told us that they were always asked for their consent before staff supported them to do something.
 Staff told us that they would not provide any support without first asking for permission.
+One person confirmed this and told us, "Oh yes, they always ask permission."
 Care plans in the home contained references to consent throughout.

-People we spoke with about the nutrition and hydration support in the home told us that they enjoyed the food provided.
+People we spoke with about the nutrition and hydration support in the home told us that they enjoyed the food provided, "The food is good here."

 Each person in the home had a nutritional needs assessment.
-In addition to the service's assessment professional advice from dieticians and speech and language therapists had also been obtained.
+In addition to the service's assessment, professional advice from dieticians and speech and language therapists had also been obtained.
 The kitchen staff were aware that some people required specialist diets and others required fortified food.
 People's weight was monitored on a regular basis and food and fluid intake was accurately documented.
-This helped staff to ensure that they were not at risk of malnutrition and dehydration.
+This helped staff to ensure that they were not at risk of malnutrition.

-Individuals' care records included guidance for staff about the circumstances in which they should contact relevant health care services if an individual was unwell.
+Individuals' care records included guidance for staff about in what circumstances they should contact relevant health care services if an individual was unwell.
 We found evidence to show people who used the service could be confident they would be supported to access appropriate health care services, for example a visit from a GP.